-On September 4, 2019, we entered into a Convertible Note with a lender that is also a current stockholder for \$108,696 with an original issue discount of \$8,696 and gross proceeds to the Company of \$100,000.
-This note accrues interest payable monthly at the rate of 8% per annum and matures on June 30, 2020.
-This note and accrued interest may convert into shares of our common stock at \$0.12 per share any time at the holder's option.
-If this note, or any portion thereof, has not converted in full on or prior to the maturity date, then repayment of the unpaid principal balance plus any accrued and unpaid interest thereon, shall be amortized over the following thirty-six (36) months.
+On November 15, 2019, we entered into a convertible note payable with our Chief Executive Officer, as a lender to the Company, in the amount of \$100,000.
+This note accrues interest payable monthly at the rate of 14% per annum and matures on June 30, 2020.
+This note and accrued interest thereon may convert into shares of our common stock at \$0.10 per share any time at the holder's option.
+If this note, or any portion thereof, has not been repaid or converted in full on or prior to the maturity date, then repayment of the unpaid principal balance plus any accrued and unpaid interest thereon, shall be amortized over the following thirty-six (36) months.
 We have the right to prepay this note without penalty or premium.
-This note purchase included a detachable warrant to purchase 200,000 shares of our common stock at \$0.12 per share.

-On September 25, 2019, we entered into a Convertible Note with a lender that is also a current stockholder for \$54,348 with an original issue discount of \$4,348 and gross proceeds to the Company of \$50,000.
-This note accrues interest payable monthly at the rate of 8% per annum and matures on June 30, 2020.
-This note and accrued interest may convert into shares of our common stock at \$0.12 per share any time at the holder's option.
-If this note, or any portion thereof, has not converted in full on or prior to the maturity date, then repayment of the unpaid principal balance plus any accrued and unpaid interest thereon, shall be amortized over the following thirty-six (36) months.
-We have the right to prepay this note without penalty or premium.
-This note purchase included a detachable warrant to purchase 100,000 shares of our common stock at \$0.12 per share.
+On the dates set forth in the table below, we entered into convertible notes payable with lenders, who are also current stockholders, in the amounts set forth in the table below.
+Each of these notes accrues interest payable monthly at the rate of 8% per annum and matures on June 30, 2020.
+Each of these notes and accrued interest thereon may convert into shares of our common stock at the conversion price set forth in the table below any time at the holder's option.
+If any of these notes, or any portion thereof, has not been repaid or converted in full on or prior to the maturity date, then repayment of the unpaid principal balance plus any accrued and unpaid interest thereon, shall be amortized over the following thirty-six (36) months.
+We have the right to prepay each of these notes without penalty or premium.
+Each of these notes were issued with detachable five-year warrants to purchase shares of our common stock as set forth in the table below.